jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   ### Something Something Vroom Vroom (1CP)
   Use this Stratagem at the start of your Movement phase.
 Select one ASURYANI TRANSPORT unit from your army - that unit gains the **Assault Vehicle** special rule until the end of the battle round.
-This is a Command Effect.
+This is a Command Effect. (name = TODO, obviously).

 ## Relics